-- Science pupils learn about the main external parts of the body and changes to the body as it grows from birth to old age, including puberty (Y5). - Computing pupils learn about e-safety, including how to use technology safely, responsibly, respectfully and securely, how to keep personal information private and how to access help and support. - PE pupils explore various physical activities, are physically active for sustained periods of time, engage in competitive sport and understand how exercise can lead to healthier lifestyles. - Citizenship pupils learn about the requirements of the law, their responsibilities and the possible consequences of their actions. - PSHE pupils learn about respect and difference, values and characteristics of individuals, in the local context and wider community
+- Science pupils learn about the main external parts of the body and changes to the body as it grows from birth to old age, including puberty (Y5). - English when literary texts which touch on emotional aspects of relationships are studied in the English curriculum. - Computing pupils learn about e-safety, including how to conduct themselves in their use of technology safely, responsibly, respectfully and securely, how to keep personal information private and how to access help and support, and how content in computing relates to online and media topics. - PE pupils explore various physical activities, are physically active for sustained periods of time, engage in competitive sport and understand how exercise can lead to healthier lifestyles. - Citizenship pupils learn about the requirements of the law, their responsibilities and the possible consequences of their actions.

+• PSHE - pupils learn about respect and difference, values and characteristics of individuals, in the local context and wider community.